 Google Domains doesn't have many hosting services.
 You can use email, G Suite, several ad-based products, and a basic site builder, but that's about it GoDaddy, on the other hand, has more hosting services - from shared to dedicated hosting, website builder, web security, online marketing, email services, you name it.

 Google offers hosting via Bluehost, but you can use Bluehost regardless of where you register your domain.

-Another important service to consider is privacy protection.
 If you want to avoid privacy issues, it's important to hide your contact information on the ICANN WHOIS database.
 Google Domains allows you to do this free of charge.
 On the other hand, GoDaddy charges up to $9.99 per year to keep your domain information private on the ICANN WHOIS database.

-So if you want extra features - GoDaddy is better.
+So if you want extra hosting-related features - GoDaddy is better.
 But if you're looking for privacy only, Google is a perfect pick.

 While Google's domain registration prices are competitive, GoDaddy is known for offering some of the best registration prices in the business.
 The company offers some excellent deals to entice you to sign up for new domain names.
 Many price points will increase after the first year, but GoDaddy still provides you with excellent value.
 Let's take a look at how Google and GoDaddy's prices stack up: